stuhlmueller/logistician/README.md

 3. Provide [AWS Credentials for Terraform](https://www.terraform.io/docs/providers/aws/) via [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment) or a [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)

-    For example, you can find your access and secret key following [these instructions](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) and, if you're on Linux or Mac, create a file `~/.aws/credentials` that looks like this:
+    For example, you can find your access and secret key following [these instructions](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) and, if you're on Linuux or Mac, create a file `~/.aws/credentials` that looks like this:

     ```ini
     [default]